 An Azure NetApp Files snapshot is a point-in-time file system (volume) image.
-It can serve as an ideal online backup.
-You can use a snapshot to create a new volume, restore a file, or revert a volume.
+It is ideal to serve as an online backup.
+You can use a snapshot to create a new volume (clone), restore a file, or revert a volume.
 In specific application data stored on Azure NetApp Files volumes, extra steps might be required to ensure application consistency.

-Low-overhead snapshots are made possible by the unique features of the underlaying volume virtualization technology that is part of Azure NetApp Files.
+Low-overhead snapshots are made possible by the unique features of the underlying volume virtualization technology that is part of Azure NetApp Files.
 Like a database, this layer uses pointers to the actual data blocks on disk.
-But, unlike a database, it doesn't rewrite existing blocks; it writes updated data to a new block and changes the pointer.
+But, unlike a database, it doesn't rewrite existing blocks; it writes updated data to new blocks and changes the pointers, thus maintaining the new and the old data.
 An Azure NetApp Files snapshot simply manipulates block pointers, creating a “frozen”, read-only view of a volume that lets applications access older versions of files and directory hierarchies without special programming.
 Actual data blocks aren’t copied.
 As such, snapshots are efficient in the time needed to create them; they are near-instantaneous, regardless of volume size.
-Snapshots are also efficient in storage space.
-They themselves consume no space, and only delta blocks between snapshots and active volume are kept.
+Snapshots are also efficient in storage space; only delta blocks between snapshots and the active volume are kept.

 The following diagrams illustrate the concepts:

 A snapshot takes only a copy of the volume metadata (inode table).
 It takes just a few seconds to create, regardless of the volume size, the capacity used, or the level of activity on the volume.
-So taking a snapshot of a 100-TiB volume takes the same (next to zero) time as taking a snapshot of a 100-GiB volume.
+As such, taking a snapshot of a 100-TiB volume takes the same (next to zero) amount of time as taking a snapshot of a 100-GiB volume.
 After a snapshot is created, changes to data files are reflected in the active version of the files, as normal.

-Meanwhile, the data blocks that are pointed to from a snapshot remains stable and immutable.
-Because of the “Redirect on Write” nature of Azure NetApp Files volumes, a snapshot incurs no performance overhead and in itself does not consume any space.
+Meanwhile, the data blocks that are pointed to from snapshots remain stable and immutable.
+Because of the “Redirect on Write” nature of Azure NetApp Files volumes, snapshots incur no performance overhead and in themselves do not consume any space.
 You can store up to 255 snapshots per volume over time, all of which are accessible as read-only and online versions of the data, consuming as little capacity as the number of changed blocks between each snapshot.
 Modified blocks are stored in the active volume.
 Blocks pointed to in snapshots are kept (as read-only) in the volume for safekeeping, to be repurposed only when all pointers (in the active volume and snapshots) have been cleared.
 Therefore, volume utilization will increase over time, by either new data blocks or (modified) data blocks kept in snapshots.

 The following diagram shows a volume’s snapshots and used space over time: